Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/cleanup.rst

    | Menu:     :menuselection:`Mesh --> Clean up --> Decimate Geometry`

-The Decimate modifier allows you to reduce the vertex/face count of a mesh with minimal shape changes.
+The Decimate Modifier allows you to reduce the vertex/face count of a mesh with minimal shape changes.

 Ratio
    Ratio of triangles to reduce to.